 Wage garnishments aren't exactly fun.
 They could take a big chunk out of your paycheck.
 Bankruptcy is one solution that will take care not just of garnishments but a whole lot more.
 Think about what might be the best decision for you and your family, and hopefully you can overcome your financial challenges and move forward to a brighter and better financial future for you and your family.

-If you'd like to review Seymour's 2021 Bankruptcy Success Guide to get more information, please call us at 856 696 8300, and we'll be happy to mail it or email it to you right away.
+If you'd like to review Seymour's 2021 Bankruptcy Success Guide to get more information, please call us and we'll be happy to mail it or email it to you right away.